Emic and etic

-The "emic" approach is an insider's perspective, which looks at the beliefs, values, and practices of a particular culture from the perspective of the people who live within that culture.
+The emic approach is an insider's perspective, which looks at the beliefs, values, and practices of a particular culture from the perspective of the people who live within it.
 This approach aims to understand the cultural meaning and significance of a particular behavior or practice, as it is understood by the people who engage in it.

-The "etic" approach, on the other hand, is an outsider's perspective, which looks at a culture from the perspective of an outside observer or researcher.
+The etic approach is an outsider's perspective, which looks at a culture from the perspective of an outside observer or researcher.
 This approach tends to focus on the observable behaviors and practices of a culture, and aims to understand them in terms of their functional or evolutionary significance.
-The etic approach often involves the use of standardized measures and frameworks to compare different cultures, and may involve the use of concepts and theories from other disciplines, such as psychology or sociology.
+The etic approach often involves the use of standardized measures and frameworks to compare different cultures and may involve the use of concepts and theories from other disciplines, such as psychology or sociology.

-Both the emic and etic approaches have their own strengths and limitations, and both can be useful in understanding different aspects of culture and behavior.
+The emic and etic approaches each have their own strengths and limitations, and each can be useful in understanding different aspects of culture and behavior.
 Some anthropologists argue that a combination of both approaches is necessary for a complete understanding of a culture, while others argue that one approach may be more appropriate depending on the specific research question being addressed.

 Definitions

-"The emic approach investigates how local people think...".
-How they perceive and categorize the world, their rules for behavior, what has meaning for them, and how they imagine and explain things.
+"The emic approach investigates how local people think", how they perceive and categorize the world, their rules for behavior, what has meaning for them, and how they imagine and explain things.
 "The etic (scientist-oriented) approach shifts the focus from local observations, categories, explanations, and interpretations to those of the anthropologist.
-The etic approach realizes that members of a culture often are too involved in what they are doing... to interpret their cultures impartially.
+The etic approach realizes that members of a culture often are too involved in what they are doing ... to interpret their cultures impartially.
 When using the etic approach, the ethnographer emphasizes what he or she considers important."

 Although emics and etics are sometimes regarded as inherently in conflict and one can be preferred to the exclusion of the other, the complementarity of emic and etic approaches to anthropological research has been widely recognized, especially in the areas of interest concerning the characteristics of human nature as well as the form and function of human social systems.

-Emic and etic approaches of understanding behavior and personality fall under the study of cultural anthropology.
-Cultural anthropology states that people are shaped by their cultures and their subcultures, and we must account for this in the study of personality.
+Emic and etic approaches to understanding behavior and personality fall under the study of cultural anthropology, which states that people are shaped by their cultures and their subcultures, and we must account for this in the study of personality.
 One way is looking at things through an emic approach.
 This approach "is culture specific because it focuses on a single culture and it is understood on its own terms."
 As explained below, the term "emic" originated from the specific linguistic term "phonemic", from phoneme, which is a language-specific way of abstracting speech sounds.